Wegovy vs Ozempic: What's the difference?

 Can you switch from Ozempic to Wegovy?

-Yes, you should be able to, as long as you have the guidance of your doctor.
+Yes you can, as long as you have the guidance of your healthcare provider.
 They can help you navigate the transition with safety and deal with potential side effects.